port-labs/terraform-provider-port-labs/docs/resources/action.md

 Optional:

+- `blueprint` (String) When selecting format 'entity', the identifier of the target blueprint
 - `default` (String) A default value for this property in case an entity is created without explicitly providing a value.
 - `description` (String) A description of the property.
 This value is visible to users when hovering on the info icon in the UI.
 It provides detailed information about the use of a specific property.
+- `enum` (List of String) A list of allowed values for the property
 - `format` (String) A specific data format to pair with some of the available types
 - `pattern` (String) A regular expression (regex) pattern to specify the set of allowed values for the property
+- `required` (Boolean) Whether the property is required or not